Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

-A hammock-slung courtyard and colourfully decorated communal spaces provide plenty of chill-out areas, while dorm rooms have large beds and access to plenty of bathrooms.
+A hammock-slung courtyard and colorfully decorated communal spaces provide plenty of chill-out areas, while dorm rooms have large beds and access to plenty of bathrooms.

-Private rooms are small but perfectly formed and the general welcoming ambience (plus crepes for breakfast!) will leave you wanting to stay far longer than you first intended.
+Private rooms are small but perfectly formed and the general welcoming ambiance (plus crepes for breakfast!) will leave you wanting to stay far longer than you first intended.

 - Chusay Rooftop Homestay